-If you have dual enrollment, you are eligible for the Completion Scholarship once you complete your associate degree.
+If you have dual enrollment, you are eligible for the Completion Scholarship once you complete your associate's degree.
 You must have earned a cumulative 2.0 GPA at both institutions to be considered.

-Does my qualification for the UMUC Completion Scholarship depend on the date I earned my associate degree from a Maryland community college? +
+Does my eligibility for the Completion Scholarship depend on the date I earned my associate's degree from a Maryland community college? +

-No. It does not matter when you earned your associate degree from a Maryland community college.
+No. It does not matter when you earned your associate's degree from a Maryland community college.

 No. Only U.S. citizens and permanent resident noncitizens are eligible for the scholarship.

 If your employer's tuition remission or assistance pays 100 percent of your tuition and fees, you are not eligible for the scholarship.
-Students who receive partial employer tuition remission or assistance are eligible for the scholarship.
+If you receive partial employer tuition remission or assistance, you are eligible for the scholarship, as long as you meet the other scholarship eligibility requirements.
 However, the scholarship award may be pro-rated based on remaining balance due.

 Employees of UMUC and their dependents as well as anyone who receives remission of fees from other institutions are not eligible to apply for UMUC institutional scholarships.

 No. To take courses in the summer, you will have to budget for and pay standard UMUC tuition and fees for the summer term because scholarship disbursements are only made in the fall and spring terms.
 However, your subsequent disbursements will be adjusted so that, by the end of your degree program, the average cost of all credits—including those taken in the summer—will be $199.